 Housing and other supports for homeless people

-Some community services offer contact and food to rough sleepers, that is, people who are living and sleeping outdoors.
-For example, soup runs provide sandwiches and hot drinks to rough sleepers in many urban areas.
+Rough sleepers are people who are living and sleeping outdoors.
+Some community services offer support and food to rough sleepers.
+For example, there are soup runs providing sandwiches and hot drinks to rough sleepers in many urban areas.

 Street outreach teams befriend and engage with rough sleepers.
 They aim to link rough sleepers with accommodation and other services to help them off the streets and into long-term accommodation.

-Some organisations provide medical and related services, including bathing and laundry facilities.
+Some organisations provide medical and other services to rough sleepers, including bathing and laundry facilities.

-- The Cold Weather Initiative, which provides additional emergency beds from November to March each year for people who are sleeping rough.
+In Dublin, the Cold Weather Strategy provides additional emergency beds in the winter months for people who are sleeping rough.

-Hostels are the main form of emergency accommodation provided for single homeless people.
-Hostel accommodation is not suitable for some people, due to the size or composition of their household or because of the person's particular medical or social needs.
-In these situations other emergency accommodation such as, bed and breakfasts, hotels or family hubs is used.
-All placements in such accommodation are made on the basis that:
+Hostels are the main form of emergency accommodation for single homeless people.
+Hostel accommodation is not suitable for some people, due to the size or make up of their household or because of the person's particular medical or social needs.

 - The person or household has been assessed as homeless